EU Carbon Border Adjustment Mechanism: Developing countries

 According to one Amsterdam legal scholar, the EU should provide adequate support to the least developed countries (LDCs) to help them comply with the CBAM.
 This support could include technical assistance, capacity building, or financial incentives for investments in low-carbon technologies.
 By providing such support, the EU can ensure that businesses have the necessary resources and knowledge to transition to a low-carbon economy and avoid the risk of carbon leakage.
 Another author has suggested that the transition to a low-carbon economy requires technology and investment, which may require investment in countries in the Global South.
 Proposed solutions include technology transfer and green finance.

+Support from lower-income countries, such as Côte d'Ivoire, Colombia, and Vietnam, is primarily driven by established trade relations with the EU and the potential for EU development aid to offset transition costs.